From Sonic Retro

 Badnik is a term used to designate an enemy robot in the early North American and European versions of Sonic the Hedgehog video games.
 Badniks are presented as the minions of Dr. Robotnik, and serve as obstacles to Sonic and friends during their adventures.

-The concept of badniks has only ever existed in the Western Sonic lore, and following the release of Sonic Adventure in 1998/1999, the term fell into disuse, becoming more of a colloquial term used by those who were familiar with earlier original games and related media.
-In Japan, all badniks are treated simply as "enemies" or "Eggman's robots".
+The concept of Badniks has only ever existed in the Western Sonic lore, and following the release of Sonic Adventure in 1998/1999, the term fell into disuse, becoming more of a colloquial term used by those who were familiar with earlier original games and related media.
+Though, as of Sonic Rivals 2 in 2007, the term started seeing use in English-language games again.
+In Japan, all Badniks are treated simply as "enemies" or "Eggman's robots".

 Use in games